gpdowney/lightweightLSAT/pages/reason/reason.md

 Read the Q first.
 The Q tells you what you need to do.

-Every Q has a Family and a Type.
+Every Q has a Family and a Genus.
+Many Qs also have a Species.

 The Family tells you what you need to Understand about the Argument.

-The Type tells you what kind of Prediction you can expect to make.
-Some Qs are special (and common) enough to have their own name, these Qs have a Species.
+The Genus tells you what kind of Prediction you can expect to make.

-Memorize the keywords that tell you which Q is which.
-Memorize your Job on each.
+And some common Qs have an even more specific task, so these Qs also have a Species.

+For example, consider this Q:

+> Which of the following assumptions, if true, makes the argument logically valid?

+### Species

+I know that it's a JUSTIFY Q because I've memorized that this string of keywords--"assumption", "if true", "valid"--indicates a JUSTIFY Q.

+I strongly recommend making *flashcards* to help you recognize Qs automatically.
+To be smooth on Test Day, you want to make Q Recognition as automatic as possible.
+Memorizing will save you time and help you get clear about what exactly you need to do on each Q.

+Some Qs don't fit into the normal categories, but knowing the normal categories will help you more quickly process these unusual Qs.

+Of course, you can always figure out what a Q is asking on Test Day, but ***thinking is expensive***.

+### Family

+JUSTIFY Qs are in the ARGUE Family.
+We can tell because the Q tells us there's an "argument" and that the argument has a problem.
+We know the argument has a missing assumption, which the correct answer will provide.

+In the ARGUE Fam, we're always looking for the Problem in the argument.
+We read to find a Problem, even on these JUSTIFY Qs when we're ultimately trying to help the Argument.
+You have to diagnose the Problem before you can prescribe a solution.

+### Genus

+And JUSTIFY Qs are of the MECHANICAL Genus.
+On MECHANICAL Qs we can expect to make Specific Predictions.
+That is, we can expect to know almost exactly what the correct Answer will be, before we look at the Answers.

+On a JUSTIFY Q, we know there will be a Gap between the Facts and the Conclusion.
+Since we know both sides of the Gap, we can Predict exactly what ideas the correct Answer will connect.

+### A Quiz

+When you feel confident in your ability to recognize Q's, [try this Quiz][2].

-Understand the Argument.
+## Understand the Argument.

 Understanding is foundational.
 You cannot succeed on an LR Q without Understanding.